cdanielcadena/what_are_we_reading/README.md

 Keeping up with the scientific literature is hard even with ever increasing access to information via social media and the internet.
 So we in the [lab](https://evolvert.uniandes.edu.co/), partly inspired by this blog [post](https://haroldpimentel.wordpress.com/2019/10/02/leaderboard/), decided to create a repository to share papers we've been reading lately.
 Not sure how will this progress, but here's a start to motivate people to (1) start thinking about how to do this and make it most useful, and (2) contribute.
 For now, I'll just post papers and links by date in which I read them.

+**Jul 2**

+- [313.
+A bird-like genome from a frog: Mechanisms of genome size reduction in the ornate burrowing frog, *Platyplectrum ornatum*] (https://www.pnas.org/content/118/11/e2011649118)

 **Jun 30**

  - [312.
 Francisco José de Caldas: ¿avatar de Humboldt?
 Reflexiones en torno a cinco cartas anónimas publicadas en el Diario Político de Santafé de Bogotá en 1810](https://raccefyn.co/index.php/raccefyn/article/view/francisco-jose-de-caldas-avatar-de-humboldt-reflexiones-en-torno)